At a Glance

 ✨Understand GMC Revalidation

-Brush up on the GMC revalidation processes and be prepared to discuss your understanding of them.
-This shows your commitment to maintaining professional standards and compliance.
+Make sure you are well-versed in the GMC revalidation processes.
+Being able to discuss your understanding of this will show your commitment to maintaining professional standards and compliance.